rwhetten/DeepSeqAnalysis/docs/source/awk-sed-bash.rst

 \

-8.	`Datamash examples and exercises <https://drive.google.com/open?id=1xMsvOyZI18WJgikMbhGiMwvBDb2x35Rs>`_ is a text file with example problems for practice with Datamash as well as a comment on how to deal with non-uniform filenames.
+8.	`Datamash examples and exercises <https://docs.google.com/document/d/1-v7G5ebJRKG7TA1RI5_I_XzOupQuF90jV1GAYsAZfIs>`_ is a  file with example problems for practice with Datamash as well as a comment on how to deal with non-uniform filenames.

 Additional Resources
 ********************